Move To America’s Most Popular

 The conference is action-oriented.
 Based on past experience, some attendees will begin the visa process during the event… or open accounts… or even buy a home.

-The full-price cost of admission for the Live and Invest in Mexico Conference is only $1,095 per person, only $1,595 per couple.
-(That's right... the second half of a couple attends for less than half-price!)
+The special price for this year's Live and Invest in Mexico Conference is only $1,095 per person, only $1,595 per couple.
+(That's right... the second half of a couple attends for only $500!)

-And you may be eligible for an even better discount, on top of these Early Bird discounts.
+And chances are, you'll be eligible for an even better price.

 Call or write today while the deepest discounts are still in effect.